 No one’s talking about a crash on the scale of the Great Recession, of course, but experts say a softening of the housing market (tempered by stable interest rates) is likely in 2020 or 2021.
 “Interest rates will rise again, and builders should be cautious,” says NAHB chief economist Robert Dietz, Ph.D.
 “As the industry slows, builders will need to be more strategic.”

-See More of the 2019 Housing Giants Report
+See More of Pro Builder's 2019 Housing Giants Report

 Access a PDF of these articles in Professional Builder's May 2019 digital edition